Lemon Law / Michigan Lemon Law FAQs

-A number Michigan drivers come to us with excellent questions about this state's Lemon Law.
+A number of Michigan drivers come to us with excellent questions about this state's Lemon Law.
 In response, we've put together this FAQ to answer the most commonly heard questions on the 1-800-LEMON-LAW Hotline.

 Michigan's Lemon Law covers drivers whose vehicles suffer a non-conformity or defect within the first year or express warranty period, whichever comes first, that can't be repaired after repeated attempts (normally four) by the manufacturer's authorized dealership.